Small Claims General Information & FAQ

 - Each Defendant must be served properly under Indiana Rules of Trial Procedure 4-4.17 and 86 for the Court to have jurisdiction.
 Unless served by Sheriff, Plaintiff shall file a Return Notice of Claim with the court after attempting Service of Process for each Defendant.
 The court cannot proceed without proper service.
 Your complaint should also state whether the Defendant is in the armed forces and entitled to protections under the Service Members Civil Relief Act.
 The court may not enter a judgment against a Defendant absent information about the status of a Defendant’s protection under the Act.

 - You don’t have to have an attorney to file or respond to a small claim.
-If you are a corporate entity and the claim is more than $6,000 you must be represented by an attorney.
-FULL-TIME EMPLOYEES of a corporate entity may represent their corporate entity for claims less than $6,000 upon the filing in each case of a corporate resolution approving such representation.
+A corporate entity may be represented by an attorney or by a FULL-TIME EMPLOYEE of the corporate entity.
+A full-time employee must file in each case a corporate resolution approving such representation.
 Agents/property managers may not be considered full time employees.
 Agents/property managers generally will not be the party in interest.
 Owners of real estate in eviction cases will generally be considered the party in interest.

 - Plaintiff waives the right to trial by jury by filing a small claim.
 The Defendant may, within 10 days following service of the Notice of Claim, demand a trial by jury in writing, specifying that the demand is made in good faith, and supplying the affidavit required by Indiana Code 33-29-2-7.
 The Defendant must pay the difference in filing fees to the Clerk’s office at the time of the jury request.